FreeRCT/FreeRCT/doc/savegame.rst

 ======  ======  =======  ============================================================================================================
 Offset  Length  Version  Description
 ======  ======  =======  ============================================================================================================
+   0       4      1-     "mssg".
-   0       4      1-     Version number.
+   4       4      1-     Version number.
-   4       2      1-     The message string ID.
+   8       2      1-     The message string ID.
-   6       4      1-     The first data item.
+  10       4      1-     The first data item.
-  10       4      1-     The second data item.
+  14       4      1-     The second data item.
-  14       4      1-     The timestamp in compressed date format (see the Date block for information on this format).
+  18       4      1-     The timestamp in compressed date format (see the Date block for information on this format).
-  18                     Total size.
+  22       4      1-     "gssm".
 ======  ======  =======  ============================================================================================================

 Version history